ZiadHamdieh/MyBitStack/README.md

 #### New in v2.0
 * currency increase/decrease now shows as both percentage AND raw amount
-* Switch beween Bitcoin and Ethereum!
+* Toggle beween Bitcoin and Ethereum!
 * Toggle between hourly, daily, and weekly updates

 #### Upcoming Features